Assessing Vaccine Effectiveness in Observational Studies via Nested Trial Emulation: Abstract

 \section{Abstract}

-Observational data are often used to estimate real-world effectiveness and durability of coronavirus disease 2019 (COVID-19) vaccines.
-A sequence of nested trials can be emulated to draw inference from such data while minimizing selection bias, immortal time bias, and confounding.
-Typically, when nested trial emulation (NTE) is employed, effect estimates are pooled across trials to increase statistical efficiency.
+Observational data are often used to estimate real-world effectiveness and durability of vaccines.
+A sequence of trials can be emulated to draw inference from such data while minimizing selection bias, immortal time bias, and confounding.
+Typically, when nested trial emulation (NTE) is employed, effect estimates are pooled across trials.
 However, such pooled estimates may lack a clear interpretation when the treatment effect is heterogeneous across trials.
-In the context of COVID-19, vaccine effectiveness quite plausibly will vary over calendar time due to newly emerging variants of the virus.
+For vaccines against certain viruses, vaccine effectiveness may vary over calendar time due to newly emerging variants of the virus.
 This manuscript considers a NTE inverse probability weighted estimator of vaccine effectiveness that may vary over calendar time, time since vaccination, or both.
 Statistical testing of the trial effect homogeneity assumption is considered.
-Simulation studies are presented examining the finite-sample performance of these methods under a variety of scenarios.
-The methods are used to estimate vaccine effectiveness against COVID-19 outcomes using observational data on over 120,000 residents of Abruzzo, Italy during 2021.
+As observed changes in vaccine effectiveness across trials may be attributable to variation in covariate distributions across trial-eligible populations, standardization of trial-specific inferences is also considered.
+Simulation studies are presented examining the finite-sample performance of the proposed methods under a variety of scenarios.
+The methods are used to estimate vaccine effectiveness against COVID-19 outcomes using observational data on over $110{,}000$ residents of Abruzzo, Italy during 2021.